haagsemakers/astroplant-prototype/electronics/index.md

 - Open the Arduino folder from the AstroPlant codebase
 - Verify and upload the sketch
 - Done!

+### Arduino - RPi communication
+The Raspberry and Arduino are connected by I2C.
+The Arduino has a continuous polling system for the sensors.
+Every minute (or a different timeframe you configure) the latest values of the sensors are being polled and stored in the Arduino.
+The software on the Raspberry has a polling interval as well.
+Based on the user's setting, the Arduino is polled for the latest values of the sensors.
+This communication is done using the I2C bus.
+The Arduino responses to an I2C bus request of the Raspberry and sends back the data.

 ## DONE!
 After a reboot, the system should be running and sending its data to the AstroPlant backend.